datastax/dsbulk/manual/settings.md

 In unload workflows, only the first string specified here will be used: when a row cell contains a `null` value, then it will be replaced with that word and forwarded as such to the connector.

-The default value – `""` – means that in load workflows, empty strings are converted to `null`s, and in unload workflows, `null`s are converted to empty strings.
+By default, empty strings are converted to `null`s in load workflows, and conversely `null`s are converted to empty strings in unload workflows.

-Defaults to **""**.
+Default: **&lt;unspecified&gt;**.

 #### ---schema.nullToUnset _&lt;boolean&gt;_